 The Board commits itself and its members to ethical, professional, and lawful conduct.

-- Board members must dedicate themselves to the interests of NHF (the “Organization”) and of the community the Organization serves.
+- Board members must dedicate themselves to the interests of NBDF (the “Organization”) and of the community the Organization serves.
 Board members bear a fiduciary duty to protect the Organization’s integrity, trustworthiness in the eyes of the public, financial health, and fidelity to its mission.

 - Board members shall discharge their duties honestly and in good faith.
 They shall exercise the degree of care, diligence, and skill that a reasonably prudent person would exercise in comparable circumstances.